 When wearing trews, the tartan is that much closer to the feet, so the simplicity of the Oxfords is effective and lets the tartan do the talking.
-They're also quite a strong as part of a more military look.
+They're also ideal as part of a more military look.
 This is useful if you've opted for certain tartans, in particular Black Watch.

 A pair we really like the look of is the Arnold by Barker.
 Its high shine and subtle stitch detail tick all the right boxes.